-The taximeter and all the fittings thereof shall be so affixed to the vehicle with seals or other appliances, so as not to be practicable for any person to tamper with them except by breaking, damaging or permanently displacing the seals or other appliances.
+The taximeter and all the fittings thereof shall be so affixed to the carriage with seals or other appliances, so as not to be practicable for any person to tamper with them except by breaking, damaging or permanently displacing the seals or other appliances.

-The taximeter shall be positioned so that all letters and figures on the face thereof is always, plainly visible to any person being conveyed in the vehicle.
-The display of the taximeter shall be kept properly illuminated throughout any part of the hiring which is during the hours of darkness and at any time at the request of the hirer.
+The taximeter shall be positioned so that all letters and figures on the face thereof may be at all times plainly visible to any person being conveyed in the vehicle.
+The display of the taximeter shall be kept properly illuminated throughout any part of the hiring which is during the hours of darkness and also at any time at the request of the hirer.